ambarishg/sustainability_hackathon/source/README.md

 The Source Code has 6 components

-1. **agriculturehub** - has the code for the static website which binds the `Paddy Disease detection` , `Cassava Disease detection` , `Bees  Disease detection`
+1. **Sustainability Hub Portal** - has the code for the static website which binds the ,`Sustainability Hub`,`Paddy Disease detection` , `Cassava Disease detection` , `Bees  Disease detection`, and the `Meat Freshness Classification`

 2. **bees-disease-detection** folder - has the code for the bees-disease-detection

+3. **sustainability_hub** folder - has the code for
+   Sustainability Hub for answering questions as well as do chat on the following topics
+   * Sustainability reports of the following cities and companies
+        - Kolkata Sustainability Report
+        - Varanasi Sustainability Report
+        - Novartis Sustainability Report
+        - Nestle Sustainability Report
+    * Educational Sustainability Question Answering and Chat
+        - 15 NCERT Class 11 Chapters considered
+    * Ecology book -                   Ecology-From-Individuals-to-Ecosystems-by-Michael-Begon—2006  Question Answering and Chat
+    * Plant Disease Question Answering and Chat

-3. **paddy-disease-detection** folder - has the code for the paddy-disease-detection
+4. **paddy-disease-detection** folder - has the code for the paddy-disease-detection

-4. **cassava-disease-detection** folder - has the code for the cassava-disease-detection
+5. **cassava-disease-detection** folder - has the code for the cassava-disease-detection

+6. **meat-freshness-classification** folder - has the code for the meat-freshness-classification

 <hr/>